 The Benefits Office administers many faculty and staff benefits plans.
-Highlights of the plans are listed below.
+Highlights of the plans are listed below, or you may download a summary.
 Follow the links to view more information on the plans.
 Call the SSC Contact Center at (734) 615-2000 or (866) 647-7657 (toll free) if you have any questions.

 Basic Retirement Plan

 The University of Michigan offers the Basic Retirement Plan with a two-for-one match of your retirement savings plan contributions after you complete a 12-month waiting period.
 Your retirement contributions and earnings are vested immediately.
 In addition to your Basic Retirement plan, you may also establish a 403(b) Supplemental Retirement Account (SRA) and or a 457(b) Deferred Compensation Plan.
 You may choose to make after-tax Roth contributions to your 403(b) SRA and 457(b) accounts.